work in progress

 At first, a new image pushes the previous one from one monitor to the next, speeding up so that in the end 36 photographs per second can be seen or vaguely perceived.
 The speed and motion dissolve the individual image and give rise to new graphic elements.
 Newspaper picture grids and computer pixels become organic forms.

-The project is never-ending, because Maria Vedder will continue to constantly collect – unless someday there are no more newspapers.
+The project is never-ending, because Maria Vedder will continue to constantly collect – unless someday there are no more printed newspapers.